Vertebrata within Metazoa

 - Holothuria - sea cucumbers (right)

-Acorn worm from Wikipedia
+Acorn worm from Wikimedia

 - Enteropneusta - acorn worms (right)